alexhosier/docker-api-test/README.md

 The root endpoint, returns info about the API, no API key required.

 #### GET
-This returns a JSON string
+This returns a JSON string with API information
 ```json
 {
   "api_name": "Game API",